sixym3/CarbonShare/README.md

 ## Micro Services
 ### smartContractMicroServices
 Python script that checks for updates in the database and send transactions to the smart contract hosted in the EVM.

 Solidity source files and truffle components to help deploy the smart contract.

 ### databaseGeneration
-Database Mock Data Generation files
+Python script to help generate Mock Data for the MongoDB database.

 # Contributing
 We welcome contributions from the community.
 Please feel free to open a pull request or submit an issue if you encounter any problems or have any suggestions for improvement.